Kirk Cousins Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 - Cousins leads Minnesota with 2,775 passing yards (277.5 per game) and has a 68.2% completion percentage this year (255-of-374) while throwing 21 touchdowns and two interceptions.

-- He's added 69 rushing yards on 18 carries and one rushing touchdown, averaging 6.9 yards per game.
+- He also adds 69 rushing yards (6.9 ypg) on 18 carries while scoring one touchdown on the ground.

-- The Vikings, who rank 15th in the NFL in points scored, have attempted a pass 57.3% of the time while opting for the ground attack 42.7% of the time.
+- The Vikings have thrown the ball in 57.3% of their plays from scrimmage this year while staying on the ground 42.7% of the time.
+This offensive attack ranks 15th in the NFL in points scored.

 - Cousins has thrown 42 passes in the red zone this season, 44.2% of his team's red zone plays.